 Precision relies on both the timing of execution and the action being executed.
-You must know when your BJJ opponent is giving you something, what he is giving you, and the proper technique to immediately use against him in that moment.
+You must know when your BJJ opponent is giving you something, what he is giving you, and the proper technique to immediately use against him At that moment.

 Precision is mastered only through repetition of action – both while drilling and during real jiu-jitsu matches.
 Don’t get discouraged.

 As you gain experience through your jiu-jitsu training, an increasing number of situations in which you can utilize the techniques you’ve learned will become clear in your mind.